chasehas/HCI_Individual_Project/README.md

 - Identified Prototypes 1 and 2 as most promising

 ### 4. Final Prototype
-Combined the best elements of top-performing prototypes:
+Combined the best elements of top-performing prototypes into final wireframe:

 ![Final Prototype](images/Improved%20Interface%20Overview.png)